Skip to main contentSkip to search

 The Financial Accountability Office (FAO) is Ontario's independent fiscal watchdog, reporting directly to the Legislative Assembly.
 Their analysis provides an alternative perspective to government announcements.

-Analysis Approach: This page compares government statements with independent data from the FAO, media coverage, and academic research.
+Analysis Approach: This page compares government statements with independent data from the FAO and published media coverage.
 Our goal is to provide families with information to understand the services landscape.

-— End The Wait Ontario (parent-led advocacy organization)
+Analysis by End The Wait Ontario (parent-led advocacy organization).

 Key areas where government communications differ from independent data include: